• Home

 3. Law doctrine which allows mercy petitions

-4. Law doctrine based on death penalty
+4. Law doctrine based on the death penalty

 Q6.
 What is meant by the Doctrine of Implied term?